 Deploy the AIGC-NFT contract with ERC-7007 interfaces.

-Integrate the minting flow so that users submit prompts, receive verified outputs, and own the resulting tokens.
+Integrate the minting flow so users (or agents) submit prompts, receive verified outputs, and own the resulting tokens.

-The ERC-7007 discussion thread on Ethereum Magicians is an active resource for implementation questions and technical discussion.
+The ERC-7007 discussion thread on Ethereum Magicians remains an active resource for technical questions.

 What is ERC-7007 in simple terms?